CDA demolishes five dozen buildings along Kashmir Highway

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 On Saturday, the crackdown was launched on right of way of Kashmir Highway in Sector H-13.
-An official of CDA said all structures built inside Sector G-12 are illegal but so far there is no plan to extend operation as it required a strategy on larger scale.
+An official of CDA present at site of the operation said all structures built inside Sector G-12 are illegal but so far there is no plan to extend operation as it required a strategy on larger scale.
+The official said in all 56 buildings in sectors H-13 and G-12 were demolished during three-day operation.

+Islamabad: During three-day operation, the Capital Development Authority (CDA) with assistance of Islamabad administration and Police demolished around five dozens buildings on right

 On Saturday, the crackdown was launched on right of way of Kashmir Highway in Sector H-13.
-An official of CDA said all structures built inside Sector G-12 are illegal but so far there is no plan to extend operation as it required a strategy on larger scale.
+An official of CDA present at site of the operation said all structures built inside Sector G-12 are illegal but so far there is no plan to extend operation as it required a strategy on larger scale.
+The official said in all 56 buildings in sectors H-13 and G-12 were demolished during three-day operation.

 Comments